What is a classic tabby cat?

 Even non-tabby cats carry tabby genes, however, other colours or patterns may hide the tabby patterns.
 Sometimes it is possible to see faint ghost tabby markings on solid cats, especially kittens.

-Interestingly, the king cheetah was thought to be a separate species from the cheetah, but researchers found the unique coat is caused by the same genes were responsible for the blotched pattern and both cheetahs are the one species.
+The domestic tabby feline isn’t the only cat to experience mutations of the Taqpep gene leading to unique coat patterns.
+In the wild, the king cheetah was thought to be a separate species from its feline counterparts.
+However, researchers found the unique coat is caused by the same genes that were responsible for the blotched pattern in tabbies—leading to the conclusion that both cheetahs are the one species.

 Are classic tabbies rare?